sit-fyi/sit/doc/faq.md

-motivations was to couple issues (as a form of communication and record) with the code it is about so that for any revision of that we can see the snapshot of the entire space of issues at precisly that time.
+motivations was to couple issues (as a form of communication and record) with the code it is about so that for any revision of that we can see the snapshot of the entire space of issues at precisely that time.

 Another reason was to remove dependencies on external services or products.
 Those became extremely popular recently.
 They are convenient, but you lose direct control over your data.
 Often time it is hard to take it offline and work on it in a meaningful way.
 Even when